-Join Magis on a journey to explore and unpack the supporting evidence for the transphysical, derived from scientific studies of near death experiences.
+Join Magis on a journey to explore and unpack the supporting evidence for the transphysical and an afterlife, derived from scientific studies of near death experiences.

 Some of these nonscientific books have rather manipulative agendas, and some are quite cultic in character.
 These problematic accounts do not mitigate the excellent longitudinal studies that have been carried out by